Study Permit

 • taking a course which is not academic, professional or vocational in nature that is of general interest and can be completed within the period authorized upon entry to Canada;

-• taking a course or a program of study which is six months or less that can be completed within the period authorized upon entry into Canada.
+• taking a course or a program of study which is six months or less that can be completed within the period authorized upon entry into Canada;

-Eligible to Apply for A Study Permit
+Eligibility to Apply for A Study Permit

 • For post-secondary level, an acceptance letter from a Designated Learning Institution must be demonstrated.
 All primary and secondary institutions in Canada are automatically designated and do not appear on the DLI List.